Niels Krag: The dancing queen

-John Chamberlain heard that the queen was "very richly and freshly attired" on this occasion, possibly meaning she wore a "tire", a ribboned head-dress.
+John Chamberlain heard that Elizabeth was "very richly and freshly attired" on this occasion, possibly meaning she wore a "tire", a ribboned head-dress.
 Surprisingly, the Earl of Essex was said to walk with a stoop, and that so far from being a good dancer, he was "no graceful goer".

 This was not the only occasion when Elizabeth danced before a diplomat or envoy to make a point about her age and life expectancy.
 Godfrey Goodman mentions her dancing in private for Roger Aston whenever he delivered letters from Scotland.
 During the visit of Virginio Orsini, Duke of Bracciano, she danced a galliard to show the "vigour of her old age".
 Chamberlain also mentioned the "measures and galliards" the queen danced for Orsini in January 1601.
 The French diplomat André Hurault de Maisse, who came in November 1597, said she tapped her feet in time to the music while her ladies danced on 6 January 1598, and had learnt high dancing in the Italian manner.
 Her maids called her "the Florentine".
 De Maisse said her walking could be like "half dancing", but did not see her dance in person.

 The Scottish diplomat James Sempill heard from Lord Hunsdon in September 1599 that Elizabeth insisted on riding rather than using a coach or litter, and had recently danced a Spanish "pavie to a whissil tabourier" at Hampton Court to demonstrate her continuing vitality.